Minty Kitchen

 What to serve with fennel salad

-Fennel salad is very light and refreshing and makes the perfect side salad for a heavier main course like steak or fatty fish.
-It would also work beautifully with a holiday meal to brighten up some of the typical holiday dishes.
+Fennel salad is light and refreshing, making it the perfect side salad for a heavier main course like steak, fatty fish, or even as a compliment to ground beef stir fry.
+It would also work beautifully as part of a holiday dinner table, to brighten up some of the more indulgent holiday dishes.

 This fennel salad pairs well with: